DETERMINISTIC6G/det6g-blog-prog-soft-tsn-switch/README.md

 ## Test

-Based on the schedule configured in the TAPRIO qdisc above, we can see that the TC0 packets can be always sent to the egress link, while the TC1 packets can be sent out only during 50 ms for each 150 ms.
-This configuration wastes probably egress link's bandwidth when there is only TC1 packets.
+Based on the TAPRIO qdisc configuration described above, TC0 packets can be transmitted at any time, whereas TC1 packets are allowed to transmit only during a 50 ms window in each 150 ms cycle.
+This setup may lead to underutilization of the egress link's bandwidth, especially when only TC1 packets are present.

-In this test, we will show that TC1 can use the TX queue of TC0 if the TX queue has not used during the last 1 second.
-For the sake of simplicity, we set TC0 for UDP packets having destination port 1000 and other to TC1.
-We choose UDP packets rather than TCP to avoid being influenced by TCP congestion algorithm.
+In this test, we demonstrate that TC1 traffic can opportunistically use TC0's transmission queue if it has remained idle for more than one second.
+For simplicity, we assign UDP packets with destination port 1000 to TC0, and all other traffic to TC1.
+We use UDP instead of TCP to avoid the influence of TCP's congestion control mechanisms which may impact traffic rate.

 The switch's behavior is controlled by [switch.p4](./switch.p4) program.
-It contains different `control` to parse Ethernet, VLAN, IPv4, UDP protocols; perform a simple packet routing; and adjust dynamically PCP value of a packet.
+It contains multiple `control` blocks to parse Ethernet, VLAN, IPv4, UDP headers; perform basic routing; and dynamically adjust PCP value of each packet.
-We do not go into detail all these `control` due the lack of space.
-Let's just have a look at the most interesting part, PCP adjustment of packets, as shown in the following snippet.
+While we won't cover all of these components due to space constraints, let's focus on the most relevant and interesting part, dynamic PCP adjustment, as shown in the snippet below:

 ```P4
 //an array having only one element of 48 bits